 The PDPOA also has a once-monthly e-newsletter: the Tidings.
 You can sign up for it through this link.

 For your convenience, we also have a website.
 Most information is public; however, some information – like meeting minutes or vehicle decal forms – are restricted to property owners only.
 You’ll need to register on our website in order to access this information.

 Governing Documents & Reference Materials

-However unexciting the documents containing the rules and regulations of the resort can be, most agree that they are necessary and informative.
+However unexciting the documents containing the rules and regulations of a resort can be, they are necessary and informative.
 Take the time to review these documents here.
 They apply to all Palmetto Dunes property owners.